 6 Tips for Managing Alcohol Abuse and Dementia

 When dementia and alcohol abuse intersect, caregivers face a particularly challenging situation – one that demands compassion, strategy, and specialized knowledge.
-The cognitive impairments of dementia can make recognizing problematic drinking behaviors more difficult, while alcohol can accelerate cognitive decline and increase safety risks.
+The cognitive impairments of dementia can make recognizing problematic drinking behaviors more difficult, while alcohol can accelerate mental decline and increase safety risks.
 These six evidence-based tips help caregivers navigate this complex issue with practical interventions, from creating a safer environment…

 Do People With Alzheimer’s Know They Have It?